 An Honors Committee consists of the supervisor, at least one other faculty member in Classics and at least one additional reader outside of the department.
 Committee members advise the candidate on work in progress and serve as the readers before whom the student offers the oral defense.
 This committee should be selected by the end of the fall semester.

 The defense before the committee must occur before the date in April set by the Director of Academic Programs.
 The format for the defense is not prescribed, but traditionally it begins with the candidate giving a 10-15 minute formal presentation of their work, which may be open to the Classics community and invited guests.
 The student then entertains questions from the Committee for no more than an hour.
 Committee members will then deliberate privately on its recommendation to fail, pass, or encourage publication of the project.
 The Committee may recommend a pass contingent upon the completion of specified corrections and changes.

 December 15: First Progress Report due to the Honors adviser.
-This report reviews the research done over the first semester, provides a bibliography and establishes a timeline for completion of the Project.
+This report reviews the work done over the first semester, describes the Honors Committee and establishes a timeline for completion of the Project.
 At this time a determination is made whether a student should continue to pursue the project in the spring semester or default in favor of the less stringent capstone experience.

 February 15: Second Progress Report due to the adviser.
 This report reviews the shape of the argument, the development of the thesis, and makes adjustments to the timeline.
 A final title must be articulated.
 A date should now be set for the oral defense.

 Mid-Late March (see Honors Calendar set by Academic Programs): Abstract due.
 The abstract should be a concise (100 word) summary of the thesis and principal supporting arguments.
 When approved by the adviser, the abstract with title will be distributed to the Academic Programs Office to be used in graduation materials and attached to official college transcripts.